 Shoofly pie is a fluffy molasses pie that's a traditional dessert here in Lancaster County, PA.
 The pie got it's name because the molasses in it attracts flies, so when you'd sit the pie on the window sill to cool, you'd constantly be shooing the flies away.
-Most people eat "wet bottom" shoofly pie, which differentiates from "dry bottom" shoofly pies because there's a gooey bottom layer that forms when the pie bakes.
-"Dry bottom" shoofly pie is more cake like.
-You may already know all of that, but did you know that now when the Amish are having a large picnic, they sometimes will bake extra shoofly pies to put around the perimeter of their picnic, so that the flies are drawn away from their food?
-Maybe that's a trick that I should try at my next picnic!
-Here's a great recipe for some delicious shoofly pie!
+Sometimes when the Amish are having a large picnic, they will bake extra shoofly pies to put around the perimeter of their group, so that the flies are drawn away from their food.

 1. Line pastry with a double thickness of heavy-duty foil.
 Bake at 350 degrees F for 10 minutes.
 Remove foil; brush crust with egg yolk.
 Bake 5 minutes longer; cool on a wire rack.